sudorootdev/roadmap/README.md

 ## The Framework of Understanding a Vulnerability
  * **Find**
-   - [x] How do you Enumerate the vulnerability?
+   :heavy_check_mark: How do you Enumerate the vulnerability?
  * **Exploit**
    - [x] How do you Exploit the vulnerability?
  * **Fix**